Choosing a Bank

 Currency Exchange Services

 Services to exchange currency are not offered by most banks in Ann Arbor.
 There is a currency exchange service at Detroit Metro Airport.
-Two local travel agencies, Boersma Travel and Conlin Travel will exchange currency.
+A local travel agency, Conlin Travel, will exchange currency.

 Debit Card (also called Check Card)